tri-cods/html-css/lessons.md

 - How large you want the images, and whether you want them aligned center, left, or right.
 - Where elements appear on the page.
 - Whether elements are visible to a user or not.

+## Evaluation

+Is CSS a markup language or a programming language?
+- Markup Language*
+- Programming Language

 # Integrating CSS and HTML